-(2) An application for leave under subsection (1) shall not be filed unless the Central Bank receives thirty days notice of the intention to apply.

-(3) The Central Bank may apply to the court to be joined as a party to the proceedings for leave.

-Management by Central Bank not relief from contractual obligations.
-91. A party to a contract with a financial institution shall not be relieved of his or her obligations on the ground that the financial institution is under management of the Central Bank.
+- (2) An application for leave under subsection (1) shall not be filed unless the Central Bank receives thirty days notice of the intention to apply. - (3) The Central Bank may apply to the court to be joined as a party to the proceedings for leave. - 92.
+A party to a contract with a financial institution shall not be relieved of his or her obligations on the ground that the financial institution is under management of the Central Bank.